-Cottage close to the farm that sleeps four.
+Cottage close to the farm that sleeps two.
 A bunk bed that is 140 cm (55”) wide.
 Cooking facilities, sitting room and dining area, bathroom with shower and a small, furnished patio.

 The local café, Kaffi Kjós, is about 12 minutes away from the farm on foot.
 There, guests can enjoy snacks or meals in a homey and family-friendly environment, while taking in the view over lake Meðalfellsvatn.
 The café is open during the summer season.